HeljaeRaeisaenen/ohte-harjoitusty-/documentation/architecture.md

   deactivate L
   P-->>U: "you can enter"
   ```
+  When the program is started, the user can log in.
 This is what happens if everything goes well.

   ```mermaid
 sequenceDiagram